apache/geode-site/README.md

 ### 2. Locally generate the site and test your changes

-To generate the site content, run the `nanoc` compiler:
+To generate the site content, navigate to the top level directory of the repo and use gradle to run the `nanoc` compiler:

     $ ./gradlew compile